Hotel brand is to get new design and announces partnership with Sony and Spotify at Paris event

 One of the hotel’s boldest moves was to announce a partnership with music brands Spotify and Sony, which will help Ibis put on gigs across its portfolio.
 The gigs will be open to both those staying in the hotel and locals, part of a wider push by the company to help properties become a key part of local neighbourhoods.
 Up and coming artists will be provided by Spotify, based on the data of what is being listened to in that region, while Sony will provide more established artists.
 In 2019 more than 100 concerts will take place in Ibis hotels.

-The most popular acts will play at Sziget Festival in Croatia, where a special stage will be dedicated to them.
+The most popular acts will play at Sziget Festival in Hungary, where a special stage will be dedicated to them.